PM invites Canadian biz to invest in education, agri, manufacturing sectors

-Prime Minister Narendra Modi on Thursday hard sold his government's latest labour and agriculture reforms, saying they will make doing business in India easier as also give farmers the right to choose their market.
+Prime Minister Narendra Modi on Thursday hard sold his government's latest labour, education and agriculture reforms, saying they will make doing business in India easier as also give farmers the right to choose their market.

-The conference is organised with a special focus on further strengthening business ties between India and Canada.
+The conference is being organised with a special focus on further strengthening business ties between India and Canada.
+The forum aims to give Canadian business community a first-hand perspective of the opportunities to invest in India and showcase the country as an investment destination.

-The government, he said, has implemented reforms in key sectors of education, agriculture and labour with a view to improving participation of the private sector.
+India has undertaken a trinity of reforms in the fields of education, labour and agriculture which together impact almost every Indian, the prime minister said.

 "If you are looking to partner in the field of education, the place to be is India.
 If you are looking to invest in manufacturing or services, the place to be is India.
 If you are looking to collaborate in the field of agriculture, the place to be is India," Modi said.